ooni/probe-cli/internal/enginenetx/DESIGN.md

 2. for each resolved address, we generate tactics where the `SNI` and `VerifyHostname` equal the `domain`.

-Using this policy alone is functionally equivalent to combining a DNS lookup operation with TCP connect and TLS handshake operations.
+If `httpsDialer` uses this policy as its only policy, the operation it performs are morally equivalent to normally dialing for TLS.

 ## userPolicy